cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 # The device web interface

-A Cisco collaboration device comes with a web interface, which is an administration portal for the device.
-You can connect from a computer and administer the device remotely.
+A Cisco collaboration device comes with a local web interface, which is an administration portal for the device.
+You can connect from a computer and administrate the device remotely.
 It provides full configuration access and offers tools and mechanisms for maintenance.

 ## Requirements and limitations

+* You need to know the device's IP address.
+* Your computer must be connected to the same network as the device.
-The device web interface requires that HTTP or HTTPS is enabled (refer to the _NetworkServices > HTTP > Mode_ setting).
+* The device web interface requires that HTTP or HTTPS is enabled (refer to the _NetworkServices > HTTP > Mode_ setting).

-## Sign in and open the device web interface

-Find the device’s IP address:
+## How to find the device's IP address
+If you have a new device, or a device that has been factory reset, you can find the IP address in the upper left corner of the Welcome screen.

+If your device is not yet onboarded to MTR:
+1. Swipe from the right or tap the controls icon in the upper, right corner to open the control panel.
+Then tap _Device settings_.
+2. Tap _About this room device_ to find the IP address.

+If your device is onboarded to MTR:
 1. Tap _More_ on the device's home screen.
 2. Tap _Settings_, followed by _Device settings_.
 3. Tap _About this room device_ to find the IP address.

-Sign in and open the web interface:
+## Sign in and open the device web interface

-1. Open a web browser and enter the device’s IP address in the address bar.
+1. Open a web browser and enter the device's IP address in the address bar.
 We recommend that you use the latest release of one of the major web browsers (Internet Explorer is not supported).
 2. Enter username and passphrase for the device and click _Sign In_.
 The device is delivered with a default user named admin.
 A passphrase is assigned when onboarding the device to MTR.
+Leave the _Passphrase_ field blank if a passphrase is not set yet.

 ## How the device web interface is organized

 You can select pages or topics from the menu at the left side.
 There is a search field in the top bar to help you find the page you are searching for.

+Which pages are present depends on:
 * Device type and service registration (MTR, Webex)
 * Connected peripherals and setup.
 * Roles and access rights of the user that is signed in.

-This means that some of the main menu entries shown in the illustration below may not be present on your device.
-Read more local users, user roles, and access rights in the _Local users and user roles_ section.
+This means that some of the main menu entries shown in the illustration may not be present on your device.
+Read more about local users, user roles, and access rights in the _Local users and user roles_ section.

 <img src= "/doc/images/MTR/WebUIOverview.png">